Learning about learning by many-body systems: Results

 The spins couple together and experience an external magnetic field: Spin $j$ evolves under a Hamiltonian

 and the spin glass evolves under $H(t) = \frac{1}{2} \sum_{j = 1}^\Sites H_j(t)$, at time $t$.
 We call the first term in Eq.~\eqref{eq_Hamiltonian_j} the \emph{interaction energy} and the second term the \emph{field energy}.
-The couplings $J_{j k} = J_{kj}$ are defined in terms of an Erd\"{o}s-R\'enyi random network: Spins $j$ and $k$ have some probability $p$ of interacting, for all $j$ and $k \neq j$.
+The couplings $J_{j k} = J_{kj}$ are defined through an Erd\"{o}s-R\'enyi random network: Spins $j$ and $k$ have some probability $p$ of interacting, for all $j$ and $k \neq j$.
 Each spin couples to eight other spins, on average.
 The nonzero couplings $J_{j k}$ are selected according to a normal distribution of standard deviation 1.

 $A_j(t)$ denotes the magnitude and sign of the external field experienced by spin $j$ at time $t$.
-The field always points along the same direction, the $z$-axis, so we omit the arrow from $\vec{A}_j(t)$.
+The field always points along the same direction (the $z$-axis), so we omit the arrow from $\vec{A}_j(t)$.
 We will simplify the notation for the field from $\{ A_j(t) \}_j$ to $A$ (or $B$, etc.).
-Each $A_j$ is selected according to a normal distribution of standard deviation 3.
+Each $A_j(t)$ is selected according to a normal distribution of standard deviation 3.
 The field changes every 100 seconds.

-To train the spin glass, we construct a drive by forming a set $\{A, B, \ldots \}$ of random fields.
+To train the spin glass, we construct a drive by constructing a set $\{A, B, \ldots \}$ of random fields.
 We randomly select a field from the set, then apply the field for 100 s.
-This selection-and-application process is performed 300 times.
+This selection-and-application process is performed 300 times [Fig.~\ref{fig_Schematics_Compiled}(b)].